It's Your Choice 2018

 ETF) for the date coverage will end.

-(State and Annuitants only) If you terminate state employment and you are not enrolled for health insurance or subsequently terminate coverage, you may enroll for single or family coverage if you are:
+(State and Retirees only) If you terminate state employment and you are not enrolled for health insurance or subsequently terminate coverage, you may enroll for individual or family coverage if you are:

 (State only) Yes.
 Under certain circumstances, your accumulated unused sick leave can be converted to credits to pay for health insurance premium if you are:

-Your COBRA continuation rights are described in the State and Federal Notification Section.
+Your COBRA continuation rights are described in the Federal/State Notifications Section, under the Helpful Info tab.
 Both you and your dependents should take the time to read that section carefully.
 This section provides additional information about continuation coverage.

 (State and Grad only)